masoncfrancis/masons-guides/nyc/airport.md

 on which airport you are flying in/out of.

 I personally recommend using Google Maps to help you get to your specific destination.
-For information on how to get around once you're in Manhattan, read my [Getting Around](gettingaround.md) spage.
+For information on how to get around once you're in Manhattan, read my [Getting Around](gettingaround.md) page.

 There are three airports: